 *Note also the typical Illyrian feathered helmet, compared with the feathers of the Aztec warriors.

-Illyrians were one of the dominant naval forces until Roman Republic decided to put an end to their piracy, in the events known as Illyrian wars.
-This is a drawing of their ship, from the same archaeological site that yielded the votive chariot with birds pictured above.
+Illyrians were one of the dominant naval forces until the Roman Republic decided to put an end to their piracy, in the events known as Illyrian wars.
+Here is a drawing of their ship, from the same archaeological site that yielded the votive chariot with birds pictured above.

 In conclusion, in forgotten times of bronze age, before Herodotus wrote the first history book, all three designs of the Aztec warrior shields may have existed on the east coast of Adriatic sea, on a stretch of just few hundred kilometers, in a nation of maritime people.
-These people had ruled Adriatic sea and large parts of Ionian sea without any doubts.
+These people had ruled the Adriatic sea and large parts of the Ionian sea without any doubts.
 They also had trade routes with the whole of the Mediterranean.